Non Discrimination Policy

 Respecting the needs of a culturally diverse clientele and recognizing the advantages of having families at the bedside, we acknowledge that visiting patients is a desirable component of patient-centered care.

 Patients (or their representatives, where appropriate) may designate who may and may not visit the patient, including but not limited to a spouse, a domestic or civil union partner (including a same-sex partner), another family member or a friend.
 Patients have the right to withdraw or deny consent, in whole or in part, to visiting at any time.
 Medical Center policy prohibits illegal discrimination against patients or their visitors because of their age, race, creed, color, nationality, national origin (including immigration status and English language proficiency), ancestry, marital status, familial status, civil union status, domestic partnership status, pregnancy, childbirth and related medical conditions, sex, gender identity or expression (including with respect to access to facilities), affectional or sexual orientation, sex stereotyping, disability, nationality, or religion.
-Bergen Regional Medical Center, L.P. complies with The New Jersey Law Against Discrimination (N.J.S.A.
+New Bridge Medical Center complies with The New Jersey Law Against Discrimination (N.J.S.A.
 10:5-1, et seq.), Section 1557 of the Affordable Care Act (ACA) of 2010 (42 U.S.C.
 18116) and its implementing regulations at 45 CFR part 92, and all other applicable laws governing discrimination.

 Visiting may be restricted based on the patient’s clinical condition and care needs.
 Staff will explain to patients and visitors any clinically necessary or reasonable restriction or limitation of visiting.
 The explanation will include the reasons for and expected length of restrictions or limitations.